SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/edit-layout-archives.md

 When you have created a new layout for archives (section tabs) as described in Add new layout, it is time to customize it according to the needs of the assigned user group(s).
 If you are customizing a layout for the sales team, you should have a clear plan of what their needs are with regards to the layout, formatting and contents of the archives.
 Do they need customized archives with filtered data?
 Which information should be first and easiest to find?
 Do they need all the archives?

 ## Steps

+You can add a new section tab on any main cards you like.
+Depending on the main card chosen, you can add a new tab with contents of: Document, Appointment, Product, Project, Project member, Sale, Sale stakeholder, Request, Contact and Relation.

+![Select the type of content you want to show in the section tab -screenshot][img5]

 [!include[Go to screen designer](includes/goto-screen-designer.md)]